-The Company incurred \$92,174 in exploration and evaluation cost during the year ended January 31, 2023, compared to \$113,277 during the 2022 fiscal year.
-As the Company wrote off all previously capitalized cost related to the Mount Evans project in 2022, all exploration and evaluation cost related to the project was expensed in 2023.
+The Company incurred \$190,171 in exploration and evaluation cost during the six months ended July 31, 2023 which were expensed, compared to \$109,293 during the 2022 fiscal period.
+As the Company wrote off all previously capitalized cost related to the Mount Evans project in 2022 and the Pratt County project in 2023, all exploration and evaluation cost has been expensed.